NvedN/Keycloak-event-listener/README.md

 ```

-4. In the configuration file of the clock at this path - /keycloak-20.0.1/conf/keycloak.conf  you must add a new parameter "app-url" - to the end of the file with a value that will point to the url of your server where the application is located.
+4. In the configuration file of the Keycloak at this path - /keycloak-20.0.1/conf/keycloak.conf  you must add a new parameter "app-url" - to the end of the file with a value that will point to the url of your server where the application is located.
 This parameter is read inside the src/main/java/ru/spi/eventlistenerprovider/provider/CustomRequest.appURL() method

 Example: